Tieske/resty-test/README.md

 All commands are invoked using the [`Makefile`](Makefile):

+- `make help` will list available targets (this is the default target)

 - `make start`/`stop`/`quit`/`reload` will do as expected

 - `make test` will issue a GET request on `http://localhost:8080/`